smunozmo/clinic-database-diagram/README.md

 # Clinic Database Diagram

-> This is a Database excersice for Microverse.
+> This is a Database excercise for Microverse.

 👤 **Authors**